regoclint/prac/Notes.md

 % 1000 / 100 will give number at hundred position directly
-For a pair the functions are getKey() and getValue() Can do Collections.binarySearch on a List of Pairs - TimeMap question
+For a pair the functions are getKey() and getValue() Can do Collections.binarySearch on a List of Pairs - TimeMap question Random number from a range can be done by low + rand(high - low) Stack can be used to continue a previous processing and end intermediate processing.
+Keep a list of prev maximums/values
+    Daily temp, next greater element, valid parenthesis, maxSlidingWindow have similar needs For matrix multiplication each row of A is multiplied with each col of B

 Utility funcs